billy-yoyo/self-checklist/self_checklist_proto/language/translation_file.md

 $ en
 **Student Societies** - We have over 70 different school clubs, covering different sports and interests, as well as some cultural societies!
-Click on the [Goldmsiths official website](https://www.goldsmithssu.org/opportunities/find_a_society/) to browse the societies and community activities you are interested in, and click to join!
+Click on the [Goldsmiths学校官网](https://www.goldsmithssu.org/opportunities/find_a_society/) to browse the societies and community activities you are interested in, and click to join!

 $$ explore-city